jeremy-banks/devops/documentation/initial_setup.md

       1. Never given security credentials
       1. Only shared with principal engineers to reduce blast radius
       1. Used only in the event that `breakglass` user access has failed
-1. Create AWS CLI Profile `superadmin`
+1. Create AWS CLI User `superadmin`
    1. Attach AdministratorAccess policy
    1. Create an access key and AWS CLI profile named superadmin `aws configure --profile superadmin`
+   1. These same credentials should be used to create a superadmin profile for CI/CD
 1. Deploy `terraform/aws/management-account`
 1. Enable Terraform State Backend
    1. Use the `terraform output` to update the backend.tf files in `terraform/aws/` and subdirectories